-(1) The option awards granted in 2021 vested immediately.
-These amounts represent the aggregate grant date fair value of options granted in 2021, calculated in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are discussed in the Summary of Significant Accounting Policies note and the Stock-Based Compensation note to our consolidated financial statements as of December 31, 2021.
-The resulting grant date fair value of the stock options was \$1.84 per share.
+(4) The option awards granted in 2022 vest over the first three anniversaries of the grant date of June 9, 2022 based on achievement of specified levels of the Bank's return on average assets.
+The 2022 amounts represent the aggregate grant date fair value of options granted in that year, calculated in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are discussed in the Summary of Significant Accounting Policies note and the Stock-Based Compensation note to our consolidated financial statements as of December 31, 2022 in our Annual Report on Form 10-K. The resulting grant date fair value of the stock options was \$6.26 per share.